HauntedBoiii/CampusApp_HSH/README.md

-# CampusApp_HSH
+# CampusApp

-Studierendenprojekt Hochschule Hannover
+A new Flutter project.

-This is a Flutterflow App
+## Getting Started

-contribute by creating a new branch.
-Request a Pull to merge your code into the master
+FlutterFlow projects are built to run on the Flutter _stable_ release.